fish-shell/fish-shell/doc_src/language.rst

 Functions
 ---------

-Functions are programs written in the fish syntax.
+Functions are programs written in the ghoti syntax.
 They group together various commands and their arguments using a single name.

 For example, here's a simple function to list directories::